nark/wirebot/README.md

 TBD

+#### Watchers

+TBD

 ### Mac Users

 If you are a Mac user, have a look to [WireBot for Mac](http://wired.read-write.fr/products/wire-bot/).
 It provides a binary version for OSX and a graphical user interface to edit dictionnary file.
+[COming soon]

 ## Licence